frontity-demos/2020-06-jsnation-workshop/README.md

 `
 ```

-Awesome, our site is starting to look pretty good now!
+Awesome, our site is starting to look pretty good now! 👌

 > *[Back to top](#table-of-contents)*

 ## 12. Use state and actions

-Now let's learn how we can use `state` and `actions` within our theme.
+Now let's learn how we can use `state` and `actions` within our theme to develop a bit of interactivity.
+We're going to add the option to show/hide the menu.

-Open `index.js` at the root of our theme and a new field called `isMenuOpen` in `state.theme`.
+Open `index.js` at the root of our theme and add a new field called `isMenuOpen` in `state.theme`.
 We'll set it to default to `false`.

 ```jsx
 // File: /packages/jsnation-theme/src/index.js